cb-agr/agriPlot/README.md

 ```

 **Description**
 This function takes a fieldBookLL and converts it to a Spatial Points Data Frame (i.e.SDPF) using the library spatial points.
 This is an important transition in the workflow as the fieldBook is now a spatial object.
-This allows for more advanced spatial analysis/operations to be exectuted.
+This allows for more advanced spatial analysis/operations to be exectuted with libraries such as raster, rgeos, etc.

+**Libraries**

+library(sp)

 **Arguments**